iogf/keycmd/README.md

 # Important plugins.

 # Define the modes.
-import cmdlib.modes.setmod
+import cmdlib.modes.default_mode
-autoload(cmdlib.modes.setmod)
+autoload(cmdlib.modes.default_mode)

 ##############################################################################
 # modes, plugins.

 # The basic set of key commands that keycmd supports.
-import cmdlib.modes.standard
+import cmdlib.modes.basic_jumps
-autoload(cmdlib.modes.standard)
+autoload(cmdlib.modes.basic_jumps)

 # Used to update the statusbar mode field in which keycmd is in.
 import cmdlib.modes.status